NachABR/async-fm/README.md

 We currently don't have any tests for this library, but we'd love your help in adding some!
 If you're interested in contributing, here's what you can do:

 - Fork the repo
-- Install the development dependencies by running: `pip install -r requirements-dev.txt`.
+- Install the dependencies by running: `poetry install`.
-- Write your tests in `aio-lastfm/tests` directory
+- Write your tests in `tests` directory
 - Run the tests with pytest
 - Submit a pull request with your changes